 Recently, on the Desk to Dirtbag Facebook page, Anna wrote in about how she is going to make the leap to a nomadic lifestyle and wants to do a simple truck camping setup.
 She asked what my main recommendations are for those considering purchasing a truck canopy for camping.

-I’ve been using my truck canopy for camping for literally hundreds of nights, at least, over the past couple years.
+I’ve been using my truck canopy for camping for literally hundreds of nights, at least, over the past couple of years.
 And I love passing on my knowledge and experience to you all.

 Truck Canopy for Camping

-So, check out the video above, and if you have questions about truck camping, please don’t hesitate to sound off in the comments below or email and email@example.com and I will try to get back to you–and maybe even use your question as a future video.
+So, check out the video below, and if you have questions about truck camping, please don’t hesitate to sound off in the comments below or email and firstname.lastname@example.org and I will try to get back to you–and maybe even use your question as a future video.